Which eligible assets are compatible with comonotonic capital requirements?: Introduction

-whenever $X$ and $Y$ are {\em comonotone} random variables in $L^\infty$, i.e.\ random variables that, being increasing functions of a common risk driver, are perfectly positively dependent.
-The main idea behind comonotonic risk measures is that merging two comonotone positions $X$ and $Y$ will not lead to diversification and, hence, the amount of risk capital required for the aggregated position $X+Y$ should correspond to the sum of the individual capital requirements.
-This interpretation is particularly appealing if one requires $\rho$ to be {\em subadditive} so that the sum of the individual capital requirements always constitutes an upper bound for the capital requirement of a diversified position.
-This is the standard argument put forward in the literature to argue that comonotonicity might be a natural and desirable normative requirement in a capital adequacy framework, see e.g.\ the section on comonotonic risk measures in F\"{o}llmer and Schied~(2011).

 The actuarial literature on capital adequacy has mainly focused on comonotonicity, especially in conjunction with subadditivity, to derive approximations and bounds for capital requirements of aggregated positions.
 We refer to Dhaene et al.~(2002) and to the survey article by Dhaene et al.~(2006) for a detailed presentation of such techniques.
-Note that, as already pointed out in Embrechts et al.~(2002), the highest capital requirement under a comonotonic risk measure for an aggregated position with given marginals may not be attained by the comonotonic copula unless the risk measure is subadditive.
-We refer to Embrechts et al.~(2013) and the references therein for a study of bounds under Value-at-Risk.
+Note that, as already pointed out in Embrechts et al.~(2002), the highest capital requirement under a comonotonic risk measure for an aggregated position with given marginals need not be attained with the comonotonic copula unless the risk measure is subadditive.
+We refer to Embrechts et al.~(2005), Kaas et al.~(2009), and to the survey article by Embrechts et al.~(2013) for a number of results about worst bounds for Value-at-Risk.